dphilipson/transducist/docs/api.md

 ### `toMin(comparator?)`

 Returns the minimum element, according to the comparator.
-If no comparator is provided, then this reducer may only be applied if the elements are strings or numbers and uses the natural comparator.
+If no comparator is provided, then this reducer may only be applied if the elements are numbers and uses the natural comparator.
 Returns `null` if there are no elements.

 Example:
 ```ts